Brad Hand

-Bradley Richard Hand (born March 20, 1990) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He has previously played in MLB for the Miami Marlins, San Diego Padres, Cleveland Indians, Washington Nationals, Toronto Blue Jays, New York Mets and Philadelphia Phillies.
+Bradley Richard Hand (born March 20, 1990) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Florida/Miami Marlins, San Diego Padres, Cleveland Indians, Washington Nationals, Toronto Blue Jays, New York Mets, Philadelphia Phillies, Colorado Rockies, and Atlanta Braves.

 Born in Minneapolis, Minnesota, Hand's family settled in Chaska before he entered high school.
 He was a three-sport athlete at Chaska High School, and after his senior year in 2008, the Florida Marlins selected him in the second round of the 2008 MLB Draft.
 Hand chose to forego a college baseball commitment to Arizona State in favor of turning professional.
 He made his MLB debut in 2011 when Marlins starting pitcher Josh Johnson was injured, but inconsistent pitch command prevented Hand from becoming a fixture in the Marlins' major league roster until 2014, when he was assigned to the bullpen.
 Hand spent the next two seasons alternating between starting and relief roles for Miami before he was claimed on waivers by the Padres shortly before the 2016 season.

 Hand had a breakout role in San Diego, attributed in part to his slider.
 He was named to three consecutive All-Star Games beginning in 2017, the same year that he became a closer.
 The Padres traded Hand to the Indians midway through the 2018 season, and he made his first postseason appearance in the 2018 American League Division Series.
 After struggling with arm fatigue and pitch delivery issues in 2019, Hand was perfect in 16 save opportunities for Cleveland in 2020, but he was designated for assignment at the end of the year.
 Hand found varying levels of success in 2021 with Washington, Toronto, and New York before signing with Philadelphia in 2022.